Jaehoon9201/PyTorch-1D-NN-Fitting/README.md

 # PyTorch-1D-NN-Fitting

+## Author : Jaehoon Shim

-This project is for Hyunjun Lee.
+This project is only for Hyunjun Lee.